ff888/Ski-Jumping-Database-Project/README.md

 but also technology and how data is store change a lot.
 This app covers all these changes.

 The goal of the app is to create a database with information about all senior ski jumping tournaments that happened over a hundred years of ski jumping history.
-To achieve it the program has scrape [fis.com](https://www.fis-ski.com/en) website (to see how data is pulling from the web go to "How it's works" section).
+To achieve this goal, the program has scrape [fis.com](https://www.fis-ski.com/en) website (to see how data is pulling from the web go to "How it's works" section).

 The program is pulling the data for each tournament and creates csv files (see the "About CSV file Structure" section).
 Creates unique file name (see the "About file name structure" section) and saves it in proper place in a database according to gender, tournament type, season.
-To find and manage it easy.
+All to find and manage it easy.

-Is worth to mention that fis.com data is not complete, especially old tournaments where there is lack of detailed data.
+Is worth to mention that fis.com database is not complete, especially records before 2002, where there is lack of detailed data.
-If you have access to historical ski jumping data please share it with me I will add it to DB.
+If you have access to historical ski jumping data records please share it with me I will add it to DB.
 ___

 ## ***_How it's works_***